 - 1. Post-16 pupils engage in appropriate, meaningful and personalised skills and volunteering experiences. - 2.
-Post-16 pupils gain evidence to support individual preparing for adulthood/citizenship targets and/or relevant Duke of Edinburgh units and work folders. - 3.
+Post-16 pupils gain evidence to support individual preparing for adulthood/citizenship targets - 3.
 Post-16 pupils have a clear transition plan, supported by the Citizenship curriculum.